Skip to main content

 Not every GHL user benefits from a custom frontend.
 Here is the honest decision framework.

 Worth it when: organic search drives leads, you compete locally on rankings, your client list spans multiple sub-accounts where slow sites compound the support burden, your funnel ad cost is high enough that a 30 to 50 percent conversion lift pays for the rebuild in months, or your brand positioning depends on speed and polish that GHL templates cannot deliver.
+A $5,000 monthly ad spend with a 15 percent conversion improvement generates $750 in additional monthly value.
+A $3,500 rebuild pays for itself in under 5 months, then continues generating returns indefinitely.

 Not worth it when: your entire acquisition is paid traffic into GHL funnels with no SEO component, your business is small enough that the existing GHL site lands enough leads, you genuinely use the drag-and-drop GHL editor to ship pages weekly and would lose that velocity, or you are pre-product-market fit and any website is the right website.